only .99 cents. No internet required. Some like to listen and learn and not just read.

 One thing that you must also know is how you stack up against others with the same MOS as yourself.
 The Army keeps track of this data and releases it on the following web site: https://www.hrc.army.mil/TAGD/Enlisted%20Promotions you will need to scroll down to the "Sergeant/Staff Sergeant Eligables Trend Report".
 This report tracks the last 12 months of data for each MOS in the Army.
 It will explain the average amount of promotion points that all the Soldiers have that are promotable for each MOS.
 It will also list exactly how many Soldiers are promotable for each MOS both in the Primary and Secondary zones.
 A very good way to use this tool is prior to your board appearance and as you prepare for both SGT and SSG promotions as a gauge and a goal.
 Because this report will also list how many Soldiers are above 700 promotion points.
 If you target and make a goal of ensuring that you are in the top category of points, then you will not be like hundreds of Soldiers every month that are "Waiting on Points to Drop".
 I have created a button at the bottom of the page for you to access the most recent report.

 Military Training points are points that a Solider can work on adding and building up.
 Granted the 2 points per month for deployments aren't going to come easily especially with Deployments winding down.
 However, if you are weak in certain areas of PT, then you can always work on and do extra PT.
 After all, the PT card for your promotion points is good for 1 year.
 Of course, your 1SG will always expect you to take a PT test twice a year and this will be expected of you.
 The thing about it is that this is something that you should "Plan for" and should expect.
 Unless your Orderly room forgets to turn in the most recent PT test to the S1 or the S1 forgets to upload that PT test to IPERMS.
 Also, if you have a permanent Profile for the Run, IAW AR 600-8-19 CH 3-42 states that you should divide the sit-ups and push-ups score and get the average for the alternate event for promotion points purposes.
 However, Most Soldiers always complain that there aren't many ways to improve on weapons.
 However, there are several ways to improve your weapons to get Expert.
 First you have to realize that not all the Army units are the same and if your unit is still equipped with M16's and that is what you are assigned then you should attempt to be assigned an M4 with an ACOG.
 Your Leadership should support this as it does not seem very fair that just because you are assigned to a unit that does not issue everyone an ACOG that you do not have the ability to qualify with one.
 Especially when one Soldier of the same MOS is assigned to a unit that has that ability.
 You should NEVER attempt to qualify with a CCO 68.
 These are only for Close Quarters Combat and are for quick target acquisition only.
 They are NOT designed for qualification.
 During my years I have seen several Leaders and units attempt to have Soldiers Qualify using these because they believed them to be "Optics".
 So what else can you do??
 You can "Invest" in your career.
 By purchasing your own Rifle.
-Either a high quality Air Rifle or a good Quality .22 Long Rifle with a descent scope.
+Either a high quality Air Rifle or a good Quality .22 Long Rifle with a descent scope (personally I used a Ruger 10-22 with a 30 round clip.
+I practiced with both open sights and with a scope and I recommend you do the same.
+You can literally fire the rifle for hours and spend less than $20 because the shells are so cheap.
 This will give you time sending rounds down range and get you in the habit of getting good habits with a fire arm.
 If the only time you pick up a weapon is once a year to go and qualify then do not expect to go and get expert.
 But if you spend $100-$200 you can get a descent rifle of your own to spend enough time at a civilian range and get better to add these needed points.

 Military Awards, believe it or not this could be the easiest one that you can Max out on.
 With COA's worth 5 points each and a total of 20 points.
 Every Soldier should easily have that many COA's by the time they are competing for SGT.
 The next thing to do is to Compete in and win Battalion Month and Quarter Boards.
 Each Battalion Quarter Board Win should land you one AAM worth 10 points and then lead to a competition in a BDE level Board.
 Winning at the BDE level in most BDE's will earn an ARCOM and IAW AR 600-8-19 CH 3-43 an extra 10 points for Awards for a BDE level Board win.
 So just for a BN and BDE Quarter Board wins this is a total of 40 promotion points for these two boards.
 If "Planned" and timed right, you can then compete in both the Battalion and BDE year boards and therefore win both of those as well and therefore double the points.
 Giving a Total of 80 Promotion Points just from four boards.
 Add these points with the 4 COA's and you have a total of 120 promotion points in awards in less than 1 year.
 Of course if you win at the BDE level, then you will have the opportunity to compete at the next level that gives even more points than at the BDE level.
 So Competing in Boards can lead to maxing in a rather quick time if you prepare and if you plan and set a goal.